vuonghy2442/lonelybot/docs/method.md

 - **The only pile↔pile move is `Reveal`, and only for surface cards.** A *placed* card (one that came from the deck or the foundation) can only ever leave its pile by going to the foundation.
 This is the engine's biggest dominance bet; it is cross-validated (§10) but not formally proven.
-  TODO(vuong): this deserves its own writeup — it is the theorem that makes the state graph finite/small.
+The informal writeup is [no_pile_to_pile.md](no_pile_to_pile.md) — the crux: given the suit symmetry, the only per-card facts that matter are whether a card is stacked, or whether it is the top of a hidden card; relocating placed cards changes neither.
 - **Reversibility partitions moves into "shuffles" and "commitments"** (`Solitaire::reverse_move`, src/state.rs:312).
 Every irreversible move either introduces a deck card (`DeckPile`, `DeckStack`) or flips a hidden